 Appeal process

-If you decide you need to appeal your financial aid award, we ask that you reach out to your financial aid counselor first.
+If you decide you need to appeal your financial aid offer, we ask that you reach out to your financial aid counselor first.
 However, please note that appeals cannot be considered for events that have not yet happened, such as an expected job loss or future medical expenses.
 Appeals based on a change in income cannot be considered until at least three months after the change occurred, depending on circumstances.

 Once received, the financial aid appeal committee will review your appeal, along with supporting documentation, and provide a decision via email within approximately two weeks.
 If we need to reach out to you for more information about your specific situation, it may take additional time to review your appeal.